Starting your emergency fund

 To calculate how much to save, decide how long you want to be able to cover expenses (experts recommend 3 to 6 months), then multiply your monthly expenses by that number.
 Put at least 10–15 percent of your average monthly income into a current or savings account automatically.
 Note that the size of your emergency fund will probably change along with your financial situation, so it’s important to revisit your plan from time to time to make sure the amount still makes sense.

-To learn more about preparing for emergencies as a business owner, look for resources from your country’s small business administration government agency.
+To learn more about preparing for emergencies as a business owner, look for resources from your government.